Real vs. Fake Christmas Trees: Pros and Cons

 BelmontTruck

-While real Christmas trees are better for the environment, they start house fires every year, causing $16.2 million in direct property damage.
-This is due to electrical hazards and proximity to a heat source, such as candles, fireplaces, and heating equipment, so be sure to fireproof your home's extra heat.
+While real Christmas trees are better for the environment, they can start house fires, but this is due to electrical hazards and proximity to a heat source, such as candles, fireplaces, and heating equipment.
+Just be sure to fireproof your home's extra heat.

 Talk to one of our local insurance agents to learn how homeowners insurance can cover fire damage.